BSc(Hons) Geography

 Investigate historic environments, test water quality and soil mechanics in our earth science and environmental change labs.

-Study in our open access computing suites and collaborate on group assignments in our dedicated Project Room.
+Use open-access computing suites and collaborate in our dedicated Project Room.

-Conduct spatial enquiry and analyse data using industry-standard geographic information system (GIS) and statistical software in our computer labs.
+Conduct spatial enquiry and analyse data using industry-standard geographic information systems (GIS) and statistical software.

-This mix of traditional and highly creative learning environments enables you to learn essential knowledge and real-world skills, standing you in good stead for your professional career.
+This mix of traditional and creative environments helps build essential knowledge and real-world professional skills.

 Life